kkapple/styleguide/README.md

 # vimeo-styleguide
-Editorial, product, and brand messaging guidelines for all those who wish to write or speak as the hallowed Vimeo.
+Editorial, product, and brand messaging guidelines for all those who wish to write or speak as the hallowed V.